 An impartial evaluation of an automated employment decision tool carried out by an independent auditor that should include (but is not limited to) assessing for disparate impact against category 1 protected characteristics (race/ethnicity and sex/gender at minimum).
 Employers must provide a summary of this audit on their website if using automated employment decision tools to assess candidates residing in New York City and must inform them of the key features of the automated tool before using it.

 The first version of the proposed rules specify that bias should be determined using impact ratios based on subgroup selection rate (% of individuals in the subgroup that are hired), subgroup average score, or both.
-Ratios are calculated by dividing the subgroup average score/selection rate by the average score/selection rate of the group with the group with the highest score/rate:
+Ratios are calculated by dividing the subgroup average score/selection rate by the average score/selection rate of the group with the highest score/rate:

 However, the updated rules provide a revised calculation for calculating impact ratios for AEDTs that result in a continuous score, where scores are first binarized using a pass/fail criteria depending on whether scores are above or below the median score of the sample, termed the scoring rate: